mirage/mirage-decks/slides/oscon14/content.md

 Things have moved on apace!

-Thanks to an army of contributors, we'll show you how **we've improved Mirage's multiscale programming support**, so we can target:
+Thanks to an army of contributors, we'll show you how **we've improved Mirage's multiscale programming support**.

+As well as Unix and Xen, we can now target:

-  + Small ARM-based systems (smartphones, Internet-of-Things)
+  + Small ARM-based systems (smartphones, Internet-of-Things),
-  + Browsers
-  + The Cloud
+  + Browsers,
+  + FreeBSD via a kernel module backend.